Pseudovector and pseudoscalar spin-dependent interactions in atoms: Properties of pseudovector and pseudoscalar potentials

+The left-hand side in this expression is the ordinate in Fig. \ref{fig:bound2}.
+In the regime $C \gg \Delta U(M)$ the right-hand side would be a constant independent of $M$.
+However, in the limit of large $M$ we obtain $\Delta U(M) \to -C$ and nearly cancel it.
+This may lead to a numerical instability at large $M$, discussed in Appendix \ref{ExclusionPlot}.

 The solution we propose is to use a different form of the potential in numerical calculations, a form which appeared during the derivation of the potentials and contains the operator $\nabla$.
-Such a form for Eq.~(\ref{pseudoscalar-pseudoscalar_potential}) is:
+Such a form for Eq.\,\eqref{pseudoscalar-pseudoscalar_potential} is

-Then, calculating expectation values with Eq.~(\ref{pseudoscalar-pseudoscalar_potential_form2}), use integration by parts to avoid possible numerical issues of the contact term.
-From integration by parts of Eq.~(\ref{pseudoscalar-pseudoscalar_potential_form2}) we see that there is no physical problem, only a numerical one.
+Then, calculating expectation values with Eq.\,\eqref{pseudoscalar-pseudoscalar_potential_form2}, we use integration by parts to avoid possible numerical issues of the contact term.
+From integration by parts of Eq.\,\eqref{pseudoscalar-pseudoscalar_potential_form2} we see that there is no physical problem, only a numerical one.

-In Eq.~(\ref{pseudoscalar-pseudoscalar_potential}) correct large-M asymptotic is achieved due to delicate cancellation of different terms.
+In Eq.\,\eqref{pseudoscalar-pseudoscalar_potential} the correct large-$M$ asymptotic is achieved due to delicate cancellation of different terms.
 This is hard to achieve in a numerical calculation.
-However, in Eq.~(\ref{pseudoscalar-pseudoscalar_potential_form2}) there is only one term, so no cancellation is required and correct asymptotic is immediately seen $(e^{-Mr}/r \to \delta(\v{r}) \, 4 \pi/M^2)$.

-Using Eq.~(\ref{pseudoscalar-pseudoscalar_potential_form2}) instead of Eq.~(\ref{pseudoscalar-pseudoscalar_potential}) and integrating by parts, we arrive at Fig.~\ref{fig:bound2} --- a bound on the $\mid g_1^p g_2^p \mid$ coupling constants as a function of boson mass.
-As in \cite{Ficek2018}, the bound in Fig.~\ref{fig:bound2} weakens (the curve bends upwards) for bosons with masses larger than several keV/$c^2$.
-That is because the probed system, the antiprotonic helium atom, is less sensitive to interactions mediated by bosons with a Compton wavelength much shorter than the size of this atom.

-Note that in \cite{Ficek2018} the bound was placed on the coefficient $f_3$, which relates to the pseudoscalar coupling constants in the following way \cite{Dob}:
+However, in Eq.\,\eqref{pseudoscalar-pseudoscalar_potential_form2} there is only one term, so no cancellation is required and the correct asymptotic is immediately seen $(e^{-Mr}/r \to \delta(\v{r}) \, 4 \pi/M^2)$.
+Using Eq.~\eqref{pseudoscalar-pseudoscalar_potential_form2} instead of Eq.~\eqref{pseudoscalar-pseudoscalar_potential} and integrating by parts, we arrive at Fig.\,\ref{fig:bound2} --- a bound on the $\mid g_{e^-}^p g_{\bar{p}}^p \mid$ coupling constants as a function of boson mass.
+Note that in \cite{Ficek2018} the bound was placed on the coefficient $f_3$, which relates to the pseudoscalar coupling constants in the following way \cite{Dob}: $f_3 = - \frac{g_{e}^p g_{\bar{p}}^p m_e}{4 m_{\bar{p}}}$ , where $m_e$ is the mass of the electron and $m_{\bar{p}}$ is the mass of the antiproton.

-where $m_e$ is the mass of the electron and $m_{\bar{p}}$ the mass of the antiproton.
-Due to this relation, the bound on the coupling constants in Fig.~\ref{fig:bound2} is four orders of magnitude higher than the bounds on $f_3$, since $4 \cdot 1836 \approx 10^4$ (the antiproton is 1836 times heavier than the electron).